February 06, 2005

 Professor Longhair, Watch, 1964

-Of the standard, still popular songs of Mardi Gras, there are two associated with Professor Longhair, Henry Roeland Byrd: “Mardi Gras In New Orleans” aka “Go To The Mardi Gras”, which he wrote; and “Big Chief”, written by Earl King.
+Of the standard, ever-popular songs of Mardi Gras, there are two associated with Professor Longhair, Henry Roeland Byrd: “Mardi Gras In New Orleans” aka “Go To The Mardi Gras”, which he wrote; and “Big Chief”, written by Earl King.
 Both songs were signature tunes for “Fess” that he almost always performed, any time of year.
-Since the focus for my week-long lead-up to Fat Tuesday has been Mardi Gras Indian influenced tunes, I’ve picked “Big Chief, Part 2” as the final piece.
+Since the focus for my week-long lead-up to Fat Tuesday has been Mardi Gras Indian influenced tunes, I’ve picked “Big Chief, Part 2” to close it out.

-The players on this session include Smokey Johnson, drums; Curtis Mitchell, bass; Mac Rebennack*, guitar; Professor Longhair, piano.
-The horn section was from Wardell Quezergue’s band, the Royal Dukes of Rhythm. *Back before he was known as Dr. John.
+The players on this session included Smokey Johnson, drums; Curtis Mitchell, bass; Mac Rebennack, guitar; and, of course, Professor Longhair, piano.
+The horn section was from Quezergue’s band, the Royal Dukes of Rhythm.

 Big Chief